Winna Mines original 2026: 5x5 Mines grid at $1 minimum

 - Next-cycle verification will run a larger sample at each tier to compute statistically meaningful per-tier RTP.

 - The verification gap is a data-publication issue at Winna, not a fairness issue.
-The HMAC-SHA256 mechanism reproduces correctly regardless of which per-tier RTP the brand has calibrated to.
+The HMAC-SHA256 mechanism reproduces correctly regardless of which per-tier RTP Winna has calibrated to.

 Honest framing: we do not know Winna Mines' exact per-tier RTP from this cycle's data.
 We will fill the gap in the next cycle.

-Strategy framing: bomb count, cash-out point, and the EV-flat property
+Strategy framing at the grid: bomb count and EV-flat property

-Mines is the cleanest example in the originals catalogue of a game where the player picks the variance shape and the brand owns the EV.
-The math is laid out at the conditional-probability framework; the Winna-specific framing:
+Mines is the cleanest example in the originals catalogue of a game where the player picks the variance shape and Winna owns the EV.
+The math is laid out at the related piece; the Winna-specific framing:

 - Cash-out point changes variance, not EV: at the same brand-side house edge, cashing out at 1 safe-reveal or 20 safe-reveals gives the same expected return.
 What changes is the variance shape: low-K gives frequent small payouts, high-K gives rare large payouts.